-This study did not identify an association between antimicrobial regimen and incidence of infection.
-Other studies have found reduced infections with broader antimicrobial coverage.
-One retrospective cohort study demonstrated a decreased risk of overall infection from 41% to 30% (p = 0.045) with use of ampicillin-sulbactam, gentamicin, and fluconazole compared to cefoxitin alone.
-Another study found for patients receiving penicillin-based prophylaxis, the incidence of infection decreased with the addition of a beta-lactamase inhibitor.
-All patients in this study received broad antimicrobial regimens with both aerobic and anaerobic coverage.
-This may have resulted in the lack of significant difference in incidence of infection between regimens.
+Table 1.
+Basic demographic and operative characteristics of patients undergoing radical cystectomy based on prophylactic have found reduced infections with broader antimicrobial coverage.
+One retrospective cohort study demonstrated a decreased risk of overall infection from 41% to 30% (p=0.045) with use of ampicillin-sulbactam, gentamicin, and fluconazole compared to cefoxitin alone.21 Another study found for patients receiving penicillin-based prophylaxis, the